jmmccracken/ECA/README.md

 _PAI_, _L_, and _LCC_ are output structs containing the PAI, leaning, and lagged cross-correlation calculations, respectively.
 The output vector _g_ is the ECA summary vector described in [1].

 The script _DMIninoExample_ produces two example ECA summary vectors using IOD and El Nino index data, and the script _WhistlerDailySnowfallExample\_plotting_ produces an ECA summary vector, along with several data plots, for snowfall data.
-All the data files have individual README files that provide breif descriptions and sources.
+All the data files have individual README files that provide brief descriptions and sources.

 The scripts use the many internal MATLAB functions and have not been tested on any open source MATLAB equivalents such as Octave or Scilab.
-The PAI binary called by _ECA_ may need to be recomplied, which can be done following the instructions presented at https://github.com/jmmccracken/PAI.
+The PAI binary called by _ECA_ may need to be recomplied, which can be done following the instructions at https://github.com/jmmccracken/PAI.

 This code has been tested on Ubuntu 13.10 with kernel version 3.13.0-68-generic x86_64 x86_64 x86_64 GNU/Linux with Matlab 7.9.1.671 (R2009b) Service Pack 1 64-bit (glnxa64).